-Jayco adds residential shower to some high end RVs - RV Travel
+Jayco adds residential shower to some high-end RVs - RV Travel

 “We understand many of our customers are spending more than just a weekend at a time in our fifth wheels – many spend weeks and months at a time,” stated Matt Fisher, director of product development – Jayco luxury fifth-wheels.
 “We are constantly looking at bringing as many residential features as possible into these fifth wheels.
 Our new walk-in shower is another residential feature our customers will appreciate.”

-The residential walk-in shower is available in four Pinnacle floorplans and all Seismic toy hauler floorplans.
+The residential walk-in shower is available in four Pinnacle floor plans and all Seismic toy hauler floor plans.